-The external space between the buildings have been named to commemorate Te Wera, a Ngāi Tahu warrior chief.
+The external space between the buildings is named to commemorate Te Wera, a Ngāi Tahu warrior chief.

 One of the many famous proverbs attributed to Te Wera captures the essence of this fighting chief;